Recommended winter trails

 Habitat: Mature forest (lodgepole pine, spruce and fir).

-Length (One way): 2.3 km
+Distance (one way): 2.3 km

-Estimated time (return):1-1.5 hour
+Estimated time (return): 1-1.5 hour

-Elevation gain: 80 m | Elevation Loss:40 m
+Elevation gain: 80 m | Elevation Loss: 40 m

 Trailhead: Park at the Natural Bridge parking lot and cross Emerald Lake Road to join the Tally-Ho Trail.

-8 Great Divide Winter closure
+Easy 8 Great Divide

-9 Ross Lake Winter closure (partial)
+Moderate 9 Ross Lake

 Habitat: Mature forest (lodgepole pine, spruce and fir) and frozen lake.